oiraqi/eas/P1-Big-Picture/README.md

 - Distributed computing

 ### Extensibility
-Extending the functionality of the application at an acceptable (development) cost, with minimum side effects on security, performance and scalability.
+Extending the functionality of the application at an acceptable (development) cost, while controlling side effects on security, performance and scalability.
+So, we need to identify potential extension scenarios and corresponding requirements in terms of:
+- Modularity
+- Loose coupling

 ### Ubiquitous Access
 ### Interoperability